stem-piano/stem-piano-g-main/documentation/component_manual.md

 ![](./pictures/ribbon_cable.jpg)

 * Standard breadboard ribbon cable will work.
+Tests indicate that standard ribbon cable can introduce coupling errors in the sensor signal output as high as 5% on adjacent keys.
+Typical errors are 0% to 3% depending on the ribbon cable arrangement.
+One approach for reducing errors is interleaving ground signals.
+Or, physically separating the cables.

 * Keep the cables as short as possible.